Belize Hotels, Lodges and Resorts

 A Few Notes on Belize Hotels, Lodges and Resorts

-- All Inclusives: Belize offers very few all-inclusive resorts with the exception of jungle lodges and resorts on small cayes (islands).
-The reason is that most beach hotels and resorts are located in areas that offer travelers easy access to nearby local restaurants, shops and services.
+- All Inclusives: Belize offers very few all-inclusive resorts with the exception of jungle lodges and resorts on small cayes (islands) or in the Hopkins area.
+The reason is that most beach hotels and resorts are in locations that offer travelers easy access to nearby local restaurants, shops and services.
 No need to duplicate what is already available - and guests who patronize local businesses help spread the economic benefits of tourism further within local communities.

 - Hotel Licenses: By law, all lodging facilities must be licensed by the Belize Tourism Board and charge hotel tax.
-(Note: hotel tax is scheduled to increase to 12.5% on 1 January 2013.)
-The hotel tax funds the Belize Tourism Board, which inspects and licenses hotels, licenses tour guides and tour operators, and which markets Belize internationally.
+The nine percent (9%) hotel tax funds the Belize Tourism Board, which inspects and licenses hotels, tour guides and tour operators, and which markets Belize internationally.
 If you are arranging your own lodging, and are interested in an apartment or condo that is not operated as part of a hotel or resort, please make sure the place where you are staying is licensed.
 If it is not, it is unfairly competing against local businesses.

-- Amenities: Air conditioning at Belize beach hotels and resorts is becoming more common, although still not standard, and some very upscale properties, such as Francis Ford Coppola's Turtle Inn, do not have a/c.
+- Amenities: Air conditioning is now common at Belize beach hotels and resorts, but some very upscale properties, such as Francis Ford Coppola's Turtle Inn, do not have a/c.
 However, a/c at a jungle lodge is still the exception rather than the rule, primarily because most jungle lodges are not on the grid, and must manufacture their own electricity.
-Fortunately, the jungle is most often quite cool at night, so a/c is usually not needed, especially from November through April, when a/c is usually not necessary at night anywhere in Belize - jungle or beach.
+Fortunately, the jungle is most often fairly cool at night, so a/c is usually not needed (as long as you have a fan), especially from November through April, when a/c is usually not necessary at night anywhere in Belize - jungle or beach.
 If you're very heat sensitive, though, and a/c is important, ask.
 Swimming pools are also becoming more common at mid to upscale jungle lodges and beach resorts.
 But, smaller places likely won't have swimming pools (very expensive to operate in Belize), and you're more likely to find swimming pools at the beach rather than in the jungle.